Columbia River: Dams

 The installation of dams dramatically altered the landscape and ecosystem of the river.
 At one time, the Columbia was one of the top salmon-producing river systems in the world.
 Previously active fishing sites, such as Celilo Falls in the eastern Columbia River Gorge, have exhibited a sharp decline in fishing along the Columbia in the last century, and salmon populations have been dramatically reduced.
 Fish ladders have been installed at some dam sites to help the fish journey to spawning waters.
+Fish ladders have been seen as highly effective when configurations to fishway exits are properly configured, as reconstructing the Bradford Island fish ladder allowed Sockeye salmon to stray away from spillway zones, reducing fallback (the rate at which fish are found moving away from a dam post-migration) and mortality birthrates.
+However, improper construction of fish ladders can result in salmon populations exerting significantly more energy when breeding, which results in higher levels of fallback.
 Chief Joseph Dam has no fish ladders and completely blocks fish migration to the upper half of the Columbia River system.